A multidimensional Ramsey Theorem: Upper bound on Md(n)

 \section{Upper bound on \texorpdfstring{$M_d(n)$}{Md(n)}}

-We note first that an immediate application of \Cref{thm:mainRamsey} gives an upper bound of $M_d(n)\leq 2^{2^{C_dn^{d}}}$.
+We note first that an immediate application of \Cref{thm:mainRamsey} gives an upper bound of $M_d(n)\leq 2^{2^{C_dn^{d}}}$ by giving an edge $xy$ colour red if $f(x)<f(y)$ and blue otherwise.
 However, we wish to get a dependence of $d-1$ in the exponent in \Cref{thm: mainES}, and so prove it separately.